ietf-rats-wg/draft-ietf-rats-evidence-trans/draft-ietf-rats-evidence-trans.md

 * The ECT.`authority` field is set up based on the signer of the certificate containing DTI as described in {{sec-authority}}.

 The completed ECT is added to the `ae` list.

-## DiceUeid Transformation {#sec-ueid}

-This section defines the transformation method for the DiceUeid certificate extension.
-This extension is identified by the following object identifier:

-* tcg-dice-Ueid - "2.23.133.5.4.4"

-The DiceUeid extension does not create evidence directly.
-The `ueid` OCTET STRING within this extension is used to populate the `instance-id` field within evidence created by other extensions.
-Section {{sec-tcb-info}} describes extensions which use this value.

 ## DiceConceptualMessageWrapper Transformation {#sec-cmw}